PingmanTools/LiteHtmlSharp/README.md

+﻿## Background and "features"

-﻿LiteHtmlSharp is a C# wrapper for the fantastic [litehtml](https://github.com/litehtml/litehtml) C++ library.
+LiteHtmlSharp is a C# cross-platform library for HTML/CSS(2/3) visualization - self contained, fast and small.
+The HTML parser/renderer is based on the fantastic [litehtml](https://github.com/litehtml/litehtml) C++ library, and the drawing is done with platform-native controls (currently WPF and Cocoa).

 > litehtml is the lightweight HTML rendering engine with CSS2/CSS3 support.
 Note, litehtml itself does
 > not draw any text, pictures or other graphics and litehtml does not depend of any image/draw/font library.
 > You are free to use any library to draw images, fonts and any other graphics. litehtml just parses
 > HTML/CSS and places the HTML elements into right position (renders HTML).

+### HTML Visualization?
+What does that mean?

+We wanted to use HTML/css to do splash screen, about-box design, new version availability messaging, new user "greeting", getting started documentation, etc.  We wanted to have this tightly integrated, completely in our control (no platform right-click menus, no Windows Internet Explorer compatibility problems) and appropriately sized (no 50mb distributions that require a chrome browser process running).

+We couldn't find anything for .NET / C# that met our needs, but [litehtml](https://github.com/litehtml/litehtml) sparked our imagination, and it's a stable, awesome library that knows how to do layout (but not draw) for just about everything we needed.

+So we wrapped [litehtml](https://github.com/litehtml/litehtml) to make it work for C#, then built a drawing abstraction layer and OSX and WPF implementations.
+Cool.
+It /could/ work for Android, iOS, Linx, too - we've just not done the visualization part for that yet.
+Several other parts are not yet fully flushed out, too.

 ## LiteHtmlLib (C++)